 That doesn’t necessarily mean we haven’t consider renting.
 But for now, we want to own a home that is ours.

 Interestingly enough … we have also realized that renting in our local area is actually more expensive than buying.
 So there is a financial savings in our location.

-For example, a quick search on rental homes in our zip code tells me we can rent a similar home to ours for $1,950 per month.
+For example, a quick search on rental homes in our zip code tells me we can rent a similar home to ours for a price range between $1,900 to $2,200 per month.

-Because we prefer to buy anyways (as opposed to rent) … it makes no sense for our family to rent a home.
+But in the end … because we prefer to buy anyways (as opposed to rent) … it makes no sense at this time for our family to rent a home.

 But that doesn’t mean our home is worthless.
 Despite little appreciation on our home, we still have been making principal payments for the past decade.

-If we were renting (for a higher cost in our area) … then we would have no equity built up at all.
+On the flip side … if we had been renting during this same time period (for a higher cost in our area) … then we would have no equity built up at all.

-Our house is about 1,000 square foot to big for our current needs of the family.
+Our current house is about 1,000 square foot to big for our current needs of the family.